yosuke-furukawa/tower-of-babel/exercises/block_scope/problem.md

 console.log(a); // 5
 console.log(b);
 try {
-  // ここで cに対して値を変更してみましょう。
-  c = 1000;
+  // Trying to change the value of `c` c = 1000;
 } catch (e) {
-  // c is not defined エラーが発生することを確認して下さい。 console.log(e);
+  // but an `c is not defined` error should occur. console.log(e);
 }
 ```